Thomas Culpeper: Early life

+This made Culpeper and Catherine Howard sixth cousins, once removed.
+Catherine and Culpeper were also third cousins once removed through Edmund's link to Thomas Culpeper's mother.

 Royal service

-Having bought the Higham Park estate at Bridge in Kent in 1534, by 1535 Culpeper was acting as courtier for the Viscount Lisle and his wife, Honor, during which time he collected a number of items for them.
-In 1538, Honor presented Culpeper with a hawk and during that same year, Culpeper worked with Richard Cromwell to gain a hawk for King Henry VIII.
+Having bought the Higham Park estate at Bridge in Kent in 1534, by 1535 Culpeper was acting for Viscount Lisle and his wife, Honor, during which time he collected a number of items for them.
+In 1538, Honor presented Culpeper with a hawk and during that same year, Culpeper worked with Richard Cromwell to obtain a hawk for King Henry VIII.